Hirska/secprog-oauth2/documentation/documentation.md

 ## Introduction

 This repository includes simple OAuth 2.0 server with authorization code flow.
 Application includes login page which asks permission from user to give third-party application access to specific scopes.
-Client must be registered to ask access, but currently dynamic client registration is not included.
+Client must be registered to ask access.

 In this repository, Authorization code flow for OAuth is implemented.
 Flow is implemented for confidential clients with client secret and public clients with PKCE ([Proof Key for Code Exchange](https://oauth.net/2/pkce/)).

 Client registration is required to get authorization code from user.
 When client is registered, following properties are required.
+Post-request to *https://localhost:3000/client*

 - *redirect_uris* **required**.
-These include all redirectUris that could be used when requesting authorization code for this client
+These include all redirect uris that could be used when requesting authorization code for this client
 - *is_confidential* **required**.
 Is client confidential or not.
 Client secret as authentication method is used for confidential clients and PKCE for public clients.
 - *client_name* **required**.
 Name of the client, will be visible for user when requesting access.